Non-profit

 History

 Shalom Achshav was established in Israel in 1978 when 348 Israeli senior reserve army officers and combat soldiers urged the government to sign a peace deal with Egypt.
-The organization has mobilized mass demonstrations and conducted monitoring of Israeli settlement activity in the West Bank and the Gaza Strip, until Israel’s 2004 evacuation of Gaza settlements.
-11
+The organization mobilized mass demonstrations and conducted monitoring of Israeli settlement activity in the West Bank and the Gaza Strip, until Israel’s 2004 evacuation of Gaza settlements.
+9

 In 1993, the Conference of Presidents of Major American Jewish Organizations allowed APN to join the ranks.
 It was a controversial move at the time, because APN disagreed with most other member organizations on the status of Jerusalem.
-In September 2021, APN attacked the Conference of Presidents for supporting the state of Arizona’s decision to divest pension funds from Unilever, the parent company of Ben & Jerry’s Ice Cream, which had taken anti-Israel stances.
+In September 2021, APN attacked the Conference of Presidents for supporting the state of Arizona’s decision to divest pension funds from Unilever, the parent company of Ben & Jerry’s Ice Cream, which had taken anti-Israeli stances.
 APN claimed the Conference of Presidents were “hypocrites” for supporting this boycott while criticizing the movement for companies and universities boycott, divest and sanction Israel.
-13
+10

 Leadership